AIStoreroom/AI-Developer-Tools/README.md

 9.[OpenCV](https://opencv.org): An open-source computer vision library with various tools for image and video processing.

 10.[IBM Watson Studio](https://www.ibm.com/products/watson-studio): A cloud-based integrated development environment (IDE) for AI and machine learning.

+## How to Contribute

+If you have suggestions for more AI developer tools to be added to this list, feel free to open a pull request.
+Let’s build a comprehensive resource to help the AI community discover and use the best tools for their projects!

+## License

+This repository is licensed under the [MIT License]().